How to upload and share a font on Sketchbug

 Open the sketch editor, add a text layer, and pick your font from the dropdown on the text controls.
 Any font in your library uploaded by you or saved from the community is available there.

-That is the whole flow: find a font online, upload it to Font Hub, optionally share it, and use it on your next sketch.
+That is the whole flow: find a font online, upload it to Font Hub with a style, optionally share it, browse what others have shared, and use it on your next sketch.